OpenHD/Documentation/general/troubleshooting.md

 #### Where are the extended settings for my veye camera

-We don't have extended i2c settings for veye cameras, since veye didn't integrate them in standart v4l2 controls.
+We don't have extended i2c settings for veye cameras, since veye didn't integrate them in standard v4l2 controls.

 #### Ground battery monitoring isn't working